 3. Response Models

-Predictive data mining response models helps the organizations to identify the usage patterns that segregate their customer base so that the organization can establish contact with those customers.
-This response model is the best method for predicting and identifying the customer base or prospects to the target for a particular product the offering is in line with the use of a model developed.
-These types of models are applied in the identification of the customers who are highly likely to possess the characteristic of being targeted.
+Predictive data mining response models help organisations identify the usage patterns that segregate their customer base to establish contact with those customers.
+This response model is the best method for predicting and identifying the customer base or prospects to the target for a particular product.
+The offering is in line with the use of a model developed.
+These models are applied in identifying the customers who are highly likely to possess the characteristic of being targeted.

 4. Revenue and Profit Predictive Models

 Revenue and Profit Prediction models combine the response or nonresponse characteristics with a given revenue estimate, especially if ordered sizes, margins are differing widely or monthly billings.
-As we know that not all the responses have the same or equal value and the model that can increase the responses doesn’t necessarily gain us profit.
+As we know, not all the responses have the same or equal value, and the model that can increase the responses doesn’t necessarily gain our profit.
 Revenue and profit predictive technique indicate that those respondents who are highly likely to increase revenue or profit delta margin with their response than the other responders.
-These are some of the model types and there are many more that can help in ming the required data from the set of raw data.
+These are some of the model types, and there are many more that can help ming the required data from the set of raw data.

 Data Mining Algorithms

-There are many data mining algorithms that are present we will discuss a couple of them here.
+Many data mining algorithms are present; we will discuss a couple of them here.
 Let’s see why do we require the algorithm to mine the data.
-In today’s world, where data generation is huge and big data is quite common, we need to have some sort of algorithm that needs to apply to them to predict the pattern and analysis.
+In today’s world, where data generation is huge, and big data is quite common, we need to have some algorithm that needs to apply to them to predict the pattern and analysis.
 We have different algorithms basing on the model of mining that we want to apply to our data.
 Some of them are shown below:

 3. SVM Algorithm

-This SVM algorithm has gained a lot of attention in the past decade and are applied to the widest range of applications.
+This SVM algorithm has gained a lot of attention in the past decade and is applied to the widest range of applications.
 This algorithm is based on statistical learning theory and structural risk assessment and minimization principle.
-It has the ability to identify the decision boundaries and is also called a hyperplane that can produce optimal separation of classes and thereby creating the largest possible distance between the segregating hyperplane.
-SVM is the most robust and accurate classification technique but has the disadvantage of higher cost and time consuming.
+It can identify the decision boundaries and is also called a hyperplane that can produce optimal separation of classes and thereby create the largest possible distance between the segregating hyperplane.
+SVM is the most robust and accurate classification technique but has the disadvantage of higher cost and time-consuming.

 - These models help the organization to identify the customer’s shopping pattern and then suggests the appropriate steps that can be taken to increase the revenue.